Jellyfish-AI/jf_agent/README.md

 4. For Bitbucket: Gather your Bitbucket credentials.
 Set the `BITBUCKET_USERNAME` and `BITBUCKET_PASSWORD` environment variables to appropriate values.

+5. For Github: Create a personal access token (https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).
+Set the `GITHUB_TOKEN` environment variable to the contents of your token.

-5. Create a YAML config file that tell jf_agent how to run.
+6. Create a YAML config file that tell jf_agent how to run.
 An example config file could be:

 ```
 global: